stackedboxes/romualdo/doc/design.md

 (This is largely not implemented, but here's how I am planning to do this.)

+#### Things I am juggling with

+* Sane versioning system (e.g., whole Storyworld at the same version)
+* Third-party libraries
+* Development releases x "released released"
+* Compatibility between saved states and releases

+#### A new idea: file-based versions

+* `foo.1.ral` contains version 1 (released) stuff.
+* `foo.2.ral` contains version 2 (released) stuff.
+* `foo.ral` contains development stuff; would be version -3 in this example.
+* `romualdo release` would be a command to copy/rename files and update `storyworld.toml`.

+Is this any better?
+Sounds confusing actually.

+#### Or...

+A SW version is a "stamp" you put in a set of source files (or versions of procedures and global blocks).

+Just ignore tge thing about third-party libs.
+Pretend they effectively do not exist.

+(Isn't it what the original design was about?)

 #### Facts to keep in mind

 * We need the compiled Storyworld of version *n* to generate the *n+1* release.